-“Google is switching off their basic authentications for third party apps at the end of May 2022!
+“Google is switching off their basic authentications for third party apps!
 What now?”

 Similar things are happening at Microsoft as well.
-Basic authentications with a username and a password is now regarded as not secure.
+Basic authentication with a username and a password is now regarded as not secure.
 OAuth(2) is fast becoming the industry standard.

-You may delete an OAuth client off your credentials list any time you want, by using the Google Cloud Platform console.
-It’s perhaps best practice for information security to actually do so every 6 months and set up a new one.
-Just be mindful that once you delete a client from the Google Cloud Platform console, it can be no longer used to access the Gmail API.
+It’s perhaps best practice for information security to delete and recreate the OAuth 2.0 client every 6 months and set up a new one.
+Just be mindful that once you delete a client from the Google Cloud Platform console, it can be no longer used to access the Gmail API, so you’ll need to reconfigure this to preserve functionality.

 If this is the first time you set up the OAuth2 protocol for Gmail, you’ll be taken to Google’s consent screen, which you set up yourself earlier on the Google Cloud Print console.
 It also means, without the consent of the email address owner, PaperCut MF/NG cannot access the content of that email address.